yzjedu/cs151-lab8-cody_jordi/algorithm.md

 # Algorithm Document

 1. import the random module
-2. intialize variable count and num_rolls to 0
+2. initialize variable count and num_rolls to 0
 3. set sum_counts = [0,0,0,0,0,0,0,0,0,0,0,0,0]
 4. Function 1
 * Purpose : Rolling of dice and getting the sum